Polkas/pacs/README.md

 ```

 `pac_deps` for extremely fast retrieve of package dependencies,
-packages versions might come from installed ones or from desciption files (required minimum).
+packages versions might come from installed ones or from description files (required minimum).

 ```r
 # Providing more than tools::package_dependencies and packrat:::recursivePackageVersion